Relief procedures for certain former citizens

 Only taxpayers whose past compliance failures were due to non-willful conduct may use these procedures.
 All eligibility criteria must be strictly met to use these procedures.

 In most cases, no, as several of the potentially expatriating acts listed in INA 349(a) require that the person be at least 18 years of age at commission.
 One expatriating act, renunciation (taking an oath to renounce U.S. citizenship), does not have an age requirement, but it is extremely unlikely that the Department of State would approve a Certificate of Loss of Nationality for a person who takes an oath of renunciation while under the age of 16.
 The Department of State highly recommends that minors 16 and over wait until they are at least 18 before attempting to renounce U.S. citizenship.
 Parents may not renounce their children’s U.S. citizenship.
 Any decision by a minor to renounce will be carefully reviewed to ensure lack of parental coercion or duress and to ensure that the minor has the requisite maturity to appreciate the irrevocability and consequences of the act.
 The Department of State has specific information about renunciation and minors.
-See Renunciation of U.S. Nationality Abroad, section F. RENUNCIATION FOR MINOR CHILDREN/INDIVIDUALS WITH DEVELOPMENTAL OR INTELLECTUAL DISABILITIES.
+See renunciation of U.S. nationality abroad, section F. RENUNCIATION FOR MINOR CHILDREN/INDIVIDUALS WITH DEVELOPMENTAL OR INTELLECTUAL DISABILITIES.
 In the unlikely event that the Department of States approves a Certificate of Loss of U.S. Nationality for a minor renunciant and that minor otherwise meets the eligibility criteria for the relief procedures, then that minor may use the relief procedures.
-(Added 10/22/2019)

-No. If you filed a Form 1040NR (U.S. Nonresident Alien Income Tax Return) under the good faith belief that you were not a U.S. citizen, you may use these procedures.
+No. If you filed a Form 1040-NR (U.S. Nonresident Alien Income Tax Return) under the good faith belief that you were not a U.S. citizen, you may use these procedures.

 For purposes of these procedures, the $2,000,000 net worth test applies without any exceptions, including the exceptions to covered expatriate status under IRC 877A(g)(1)(b).
 See FAQ 9, Hypothetical 4.